vtex-apps/store-components/react/components/AvailabilitySubscriber/README.md

 `AvailabilitySubscriber` is a VTEX Component that shows the availability subscriber form that is shown when the product isn't available.
 This Component can be imported and used by any VTEX App.

+**Attention:**
+This component only **creates a list** of the users that subscribe to this product.
+Currently it **doesn't send an automatic email** to these users when the product becomes available.
+It only collects the emails of the users that show interest on the products.

 :loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.

 ## Table of Contents